J.B. Speed School of Engineering

 - One year of study beyond the basic level.

 The University of Louisville is currently the only university in the country with programs having both baccalaureate- and master's-level accreditation.
-The accredited programs are the Bachelor of Science (BS) and Master of Engineering (MEng) programs in Bioengineering, Chemical Engineering, Civil Engineering, Computer Engineering and Computer Science, Electrical Engineering, Industrial Engineering, and Mechanical Engineering.
+The accredited programs are the Bachelor of Science (BS) and Master of Engineering (MEng) programs in Bioengineering, Chemical Engineering, Civil Engineering, Computer Science and Engineering, Electrical Engineering, Industrial Engineering, and Mechanical Engineering.

 Code of Student Conduct

 The Code of Student Conduct is the University's policy regarding non-academic discipline of students.
 The general responsibility for non-academic discipline of all students enrolled in the University of Louisville shall be vested in the Office of the Vice President for Student Affairs.
 The Dean of Students Office has been delegated the responsibility of administering the Code of Student Conduct.
 The Code of Student Conduct is available online.

 The Code of Student Rights and Responsibilities is set forth in writing in order to give students general notice of certain of their rights and responsibilities at the University of Louisville.
 Further rights and responsibilities are set forth in other University rules and policies, including the Code of Student Conduct and academic unit bulletins.
 The Code of Student Rights and Responsibilities is available online.

 Student Classroom Conduct

 Students are expected to cooperate with all instructors to achieve an optimal learning environment.
 Conduct that disrupts such an environment will be dealt with and may result in the student being withdrawn from the course and/or facing additional academic penalties.